khybe/Simon-says/README.md

 ## Project Overview

-The "Simon Says" project entails the development of a digital Simon Says game.
+The "Simon-says" project entails the development of a digital Simon Says game.
 In this classic game, users are presented with a sequence of colors that they must replicate in the correct order.
 With each successful replication, the sequence becomes progressively longer, providing an ever-increasing challenge.

+## Try the Game!

+You can play the Simon Says game right now by visiting the following link: [Play Simon Says](https://simon-says-orcin.vercel.app/)

 ## Commit History